Rosario Central

 Originally a member of the Rosario's Football Association, the club affiliated itself to the Argentine Football Association (AFA) in 1939.
-Since then, Rosario Central has won the Argentine Primera Division four times, with the last domestic title won in 1986–87.
-In addition, Rosario Central won six National cups, with the 2018 Copa Argentina being its most recent achievement.
+Since then, Rosario Central has won the Argentine Primera Division five times, with the last domestic title being the 2023 Copa de la Liga Profesional.
+In addition, Rosario Central won six National cups, being the 2018 Copa Argentina the last domestic cup title.
 Also, Rosario Central won the Copa CONMEBOL (the precursor of the current Copa Sudamericana) in 1995.
 In 2012, the club was considered by FIFA as one of the 11 most classical clubs in Argentine football.

 Rosario Central has a strong rivalry with Newell's Old Boys.
-The matches played between them are named "El Clasico Rosarino", and are amongst the most heated rivalries in Argentina due to Rosario's local popularity.
-Nowadays Rosario Central has the biggest difference in history between both teams, due to, having 16 winnings more than his eternal rival.
-That dissimilarity in favor of Rosario Central is kept across 70 years ago.
-An extraordinary circumstance in the history of the Argentian league, known as "The oldest paternity ever".
+The matches played between them are named "El Clasico Rosarino", The rivalry is among the most heated in Argentina.
+Nowadays Rosario Central has the biggest difference in history between both teams, due to, having 20 winnings more than his eternal rival.
+That dissimilarity in favor of Rosario Central is kept across 72 years ago.
+An extraordinary circumstance in the history of the Argentinian league, known as "The oldest paternity ever".

-Rosario Central's home stadium is Estadio Dr. Lisandro de la Torre, known simply as "El Gigante de Arroyito" (The Giant of Arroyito) is one of the stadiums where Argentinas play in the 78’FIFA World Cup.
+Rosario Central's home stadium is Estadio Dr. Lisandro de la Torre, known simply as "El Gigante de Arroyito" (The Giant of Arroyito) is one of the stadiums where Argentina played in the 1978 FIFA World Cup.